hal9ai/hal9/website/learn/concepts/genai.md

 For example, even if an AI or a robot was capable of flying an airplane autonomously, developers might want to write code that double checks that the landing is safe, connects to the best weather services, provides flight updates to passengers, etc.

-We don't know exactly what the new GenApps will look like and how our jobs or world will transform, but we are optimistic that GenApps will help us solve hard problems the world is facing in healthcare, education, climate, energy, space exploration, entertaiment, and so on.
+We don't know exactly what the new GenApps will look like and how our jobs or world will transform, but we are optimistic that GenApps will help us solve hard problems the world is facing in healthcare, education, climate, energy, space exploration, entertainment, and so on.